-The EDA has no employees; it purchases employee services from Becker County.
+The EDA has no employees; it purchases employee services from Becker County and contracts for services from Midwest Minnesota Community Development Corporation.
 These expenses are broken down and reported as salaries and employee benefits in the Housing Enterprise Fund.

 1. Summary of Significant Accounting Policies (Continued)